 Deciding to learn piano is a great step, no matter your age.
 You might be dreaming of playing your favourite piano songs, composing music, or simply want the therapeutic benefits of playing music.
 This piano beginner's guide is to help you get started completely from scratch, covering the basics of learning the names of the piano keys to playing your first melody.
-Plus, it includes a free piano video tutorial and a few practice tips expert advice.
+Plus, it includes a free piano video tutorial and a few practice tips.

 - Choosing a Piano or Keyboard